|Canada at Mexico 1986|

 CM: Owen Hargreaves (England)

-Born in Calgary, Alberta, Canada, Hargreaves played with Calgary Foothills as a youth before beginning his professional football career in Germany with Bayern Munich.
-After seven years with the Munich side – during which time he won four German league titles and the 2000–01 UEFA Champions League – Hargreaves signed for Manchester United in 2007, winning the Premier League and UEFA Champions League in his first season.
-He was eligible for Wales, England and Canada.
-He was capped by Wales on the youth level, but chose to play for England as a senior.
+Born in Canada, Hargreaves began his career with Bayern Munich.
+He spent 7 years there, winning the Champions League.
+He joined Manchester United in 2007, winning the Premier League and Champions League in his first season.
+He was capped by Wales on the youth level, but played for England as a senior.
 In 2001, he became the first English international who never lived in England.
-Capped 42 times.
 He played in the WC Finals of 2002 and 2006, and the Euro 2004.

 Jonathan De Guzmán is the brother of Julian.
-He progressed through the Feyenoord Academy, making his first team debut in 2005 and has played over 100 matches for the club from Rotterdam.
-In the summer of 2010 de Guzmán signed a three-year contract with RCD Mallorca following a free transfer.
-The following summer he was purchased by Villarreal.
+He progressed through the Feyenoord Academy, making his first team debut in 2005.
+In 2010 de Guzmán signed with RCD Mallorca following a free transfer.
+The following summe. he went to Villarreal.
 He later played for Swansea and Napoli.
-Born in Canada, he became a Dutch citizen in 2008 and immediately, made himself available for Dutch selection.
-He played for Holland youth side.
+Born in Canada, he became a Dutch citizen in 2008.
+He played for Netherlands youth side.
 In 2013, he finally received his first senior cap.
-He played at the WC Finals in 2014.
+He played at the World Cup Finals in 2014.

 |Jonathan de Guzman|